pangyyen/tp/docs/UserGuide.md

 2. e.g. <code>list-medical-history 1</code> will display the medical history of the patient with index 1. <br>
 3. <code>edit-medical-history 2 pi/1 d/2023-10-01 mc/asthma t/Levabuterol</code> will edit the <strong>second</strong> medical history of the patient with index 1. <br>
 4. If you want to edit the medical history of another patient, you will have to use <code>list-medical-history PATIENT_INDEX</code> to display the medical history of the patient you want to edit. <br>
-5. You can refer to the patient index in the patients tab.
+5. You can refer to the patients tab for the patient index.
 </div>

 **Parameters:**